-Travel with the “Ocean Doctor,” Dr. David E. Guggenheim, founder and president of Ocean Doctor, on an unforgettable adventure to Cuba’s “invisible” island — the Isle of Youth.
+Travel with the “Ocean Doctor,” Dr. David E. Guggenheim, founder and president of Ocean Doctor and adjunct professor at Johns Hopkins University, on an unforgettable adventure to Cuba’s “invisible” island — the Isle of Youth.
 Visited by Columbus and scores of pirates, the island has a rich and unusual history, including decades as a territory of the United States.
 Today, however, residents of the island often feel invisible, forgotten and disconnected from the rest of Cuba, an “island within an island.”
 (See the EcoWatch article, Finding Hope for the Isle of Youth.)
 Dwarfed by the massive main island of Cuba, the world is barely aware of its very existence, despite the fact that it is the seventh largest island in the Caribbean.
 The island has struggled for decades, with limited economic opportunities for its residents, mostly in agriculture and fishing.
 Formerly known as the Isle of Pines, it has long since been forgotten as an international tourist destination.

 Want something unique?
 We can customize an education experience for your group.